LE2P/pySolarDB/README.md

 solar=SolarDB()
 ```

-__Note__: You will be notified if a newer version of the package exists on Pypi when the SolarDB bject is created.
+__Note__: You will be notified if a newer version of the package exists on Pypi when the SolarDB object is created.

 You can disable part of the messages by setting a new logging level for the SolarDB object: